officialkhairi/data-engineering-zoomcamp/04-analytics-engineering/README.md

 > `~/Library/Python/3.9/bin/dbt`), make sure the project venv comes first,
 > otherwise `dbt run` will fail with `Could not find adapter type duckdb!`.
 > Activating the venv (below) takes care of this.

+> ⚠️ DuckDB only allows a single writer connection to the `.duckdb` file.
+If
+> `dbt run`/`build` fails with `Could not set lock on file ...`, another
+> process (commonly the VS Code dbt Power User extension's query panel) still
+> has it open — close that panel / reload the window and try again.

 ## Setup